Avafly/Homework-Project/DataStructure/BinarySearchTree/README.md

 ## 📕Binary Search Tree

-A simple BST program implemented by C and C++.
+A simple BST program implemented by C/C++.

 The program generates 15 random numbers between 1 and 100, inserts them as nodes into the tree, and then prints the tree.